liuyinz/binky.el/README.md

 - `binky-jump` : jump to position of records
 - `binky-view` : view the position of records in other window
 - `binky-margin-mode` : toggle to enable or disable margin indicator feature
-- `binky-auto-toggle` : toggle to enable or disable auto-mark feature
+- `binky-recent-toggle` : toggle to enable or disable recent jump feature
 - `binky-binky` : one command to rule all. e.g: